notprolands/Cable-Patches-Jsdelivr/README.md

 ## Set the code embed to relative

-In position set it to `relative`.
+In Webflow UI, set position of the code embed container to `relative`.
 This will ensure that content is bound by the div and not overflowing.
+Position set to `static` will make it overflow everywhere.

 ## Set code embed overflow hidden